mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/azure/advanced/prerequisites/index.md

 <p class="message--note"><strong>NOTE: </strong>On macOS, Docker runs in a virtual machine.
 Configure this virtual machine with at least 8GB of memory.</strong></p>

+If you use these instructions to create a cluster on Azure using the DKP default settings without any edits to configuration files or additional flags, your cluster is deployed on an [Ubuntu 20.04 operating system image][supported-systems] with 3 control plane nodes, and 4 worker nodes.

 ## Azure prerequisites

 Before you begin using Konvoy with Azure, you must: